Only service animals, such as guide dogs, are allowed in the library.

 Patrons with children are welcome in the library.

 Children under the age of 14 must be accompanied by a parent or responsible adult while using the library.
 Library staff cannot monitor or be responsible for unattended children.
 If an unaccompanied child does not have identification that documents his or her age, campus police will be called to assist in finding parents.

 Parents or accompanying adults are responsible for the behavior of minor children visiting the library.
 All patrons are expected to behave in a manner appropriate to an academic library.

 Circulation policies concern checking out, requesting, and returning books and other library materials.

 Food and drink are allowed in the Wilson Library

 The Library encourages the use of covered containers for beverages.
 Please preserve this privilege by disposing of all waste properly.
 To be considerate of other patrons, please refrain from eating crunchy, smelly or messy foods.

 If spills occur, please immediately report the location of the spill to a staff member at the Circulation Desk so that we can arrange for cleanup.

 The interlibrary loan service allows you to receive journal articles and books from other libraries.
-The full listing of interlibrary loan policies can be seen here.

 The lower level and the third floor of the library are designated "Quiet Zones".
 Group study where conversation is required is not permitted in the open areas of the lower level and third floor.
 Study groups may meet in the study rooms on the third floor, or on the second floor and main level of the library.